AI / Saturday February 7, 2026

 Don’t: Input Sensitive Data Into AI Tools

 This should go without saying, but AI tools are not the most secure software.
-So, sharing personal data is definitely a huge no-no. This can lead to significant data breaches, causing you not just some sleepless nights but entirely ruining your business financially and reputationally.
+So, sharing personal data is definitely a huge no-no. This can lead to significant data breaches, causing you not just sleepless nights but also the financial and reputational ruin of your business.

-Furthermore, using your client’s or partner’s sensitive data in AI tools will lead to significant credibility damage and, most likely, lawsuits, which you will lose.
-If you are working with EU citizens and clients, sharing their information with AI tools is a massive breach of GDPR, which can lead to costly fines.
+Furthermore, using your client’s or partner’s sensitive data in AI tools will cause significant damage to your credibility and, most likely, lawsuits that you will lose.
+If you are working with EU citizens and clients, sharing their information with AI tools is a massive breach of the GDPR and can lead to costly fines.

 In short, keep sensitive data away from AI tools.